fabianoriccardi/git-describe-arduino/README.md

 NOTE: GIT_VERSION is a string composed by 3 dash-separated fields:

- - {{lastest-git-tag}} printed only if a tag exists
+- `lastest-git-tag`: printed if a tag exists
- - [{{number-of-commits-since-latest-tag}}-{{last-commits-short-hash}}] printed only if the not equal to *0*
+- `number-of-commits-since-latest-tag`-`last-commits-short-hash`: printed if `number-of-commits-since-latest-tag` is not *0*
- - [dirty] printed only if working directory is dirty
+- "dirty": printed if the working directory is dirty

-Example: 0.3.0-8-gcc68a61-dirty
+Example: 0.3.0-8-cc68a61-dirty

 ## Motivation

-I was working of multiple projects simultaneously and it was difficult to remember the state of applications after months, especially when deployed on dmany microcontrollers.
-Hence, retrieving a precise version from compiled firmware became mandatory.
-Also this practise seems a rule of thumb in many environments such as NPM project ([git-describe](https://www.npmjs.com/package/git-describe)) or C# and visual studio ([GitInfo](https://www.nuget.org/packages/GitInfo/)).
+I was working on multiple projects simultaneously and it was difficult to remember the state of applications after a few months, especially when firmware were deployed on many microcontrollers.
+Hence, retrieving the precise version from compiled firmware became mandatory.
+Also, this practice seems a rule of thumb in many toolchains and environments.
+This script took inspiration from similar projects such as [git-describe](https://www.npmjs.com/package/git-describe) for JavaScript and NPM and [GitInfo](https://www.nuget.org/packages/GitInfo/) for C# and Visual Studio.